Academic year 2023/2024

 Knowledge and Understanding

-Students will attain a knowledge of stochastic processes, in particular Brownian motion and diffusion processes.
+Students will attain a basic knowledge of stochastic processes, in particular Brownian motion and diffusion processes.

 Applying Knowledge and Understanding

 Students will be able to study stochastic models of applied interest.
-They will know some of the important classes of stochastic processes and will be able to study their main functional and features.
+They will know some of the important classes of stochastic processes and will be able to study their main functionals and features.

 Making Judgements and Learning Skills